-Iga Swiatek’s US Open title defense ends with a loss to Jelena Ostapenko in the fourth round
+Iga Swiatek’s US Open title defense and stay at No. 1 end with a loss to Jelena Ostapenko

 Swiatek’s title defense at Flushing Meadows ended in the fourth round with a 3-6, 6-3, 6-1 loss to 2017 French Open champion Ostapenko in the fourth round at Arthur Ashe Stadium.
 The result also means Swiatek’s stay at atop the WTA will end next week, when current No. 2 Aryna Sabalenka will rise to the top spot for the first time.

-“The main thing is that she doesn’t really like to play against big hitters. … She likes to have some time,” said the 20th-seeded Ostapenko, a 26-year-old from Latvia.
+“The main thing is that she doesn’t really like to play against big hitters. … She likes to have some time,” said Ostapenko, who accumulated 31 winners to 18 for Swiatek.
 “When I play fast, aggressive and powerful, she’s a little bit in trouble.”

-More importantly for Ostapenko, she finished with just 20 unforced errors — quite an improvement from the 80 she had in her second-round victory last week.
+Ostapenko also finished with just 20 unforced errors — quite an improvement from the 80 she had in her second-round victory last week.

 When a reporter mentioned Sunday’s total, Ostapenko smiled and said, “Not bad.”

-In truth, this was not necessarily a huge surprise, based on their previous matchups: Ostapenko has now improved to 4-0 against Swiatek over their careers.
+In truth, this was not necessarily a huge surprise, based on their previous matchups: Ostapenko improved to 4-0 against Swiatek over their careers.
 No other player owns four victories against the woman who has led the WTA rankings since April 2022.

 After getting off to a terrific start to the second set, which she led 4-1, Ostapenko wavered for a bit.
 That allowed Swiatek to get a break back and pull to 4-3.